 Rejection of a health claim for isomaltulose

-EU to refuse isomaltulose health claim
+EU refuses isomaltulose health claim

 Update